fenago/machine-learning-for-finance/lab_guides/Lab_4.md

-Establishing a training and testing regime {#establishing-a-training-and-testing-regime .title style="clear: both"}
+Establishing a training and testing regime
 ------------------------------------------------------------